StackExchange/StackExchange.Metrics/docs/MetricTypes.md

 ## Create Your Own

 The built-in metric types described above should work for most use cases.
-However, you can also write your own by inheriting from the abstract `BosunMetric` class and writing an implementation for the `MetricType` property, and the `GetSerializedMetrics` method.
+However, you can also write your own by inheriting from the abstract `BosunMetric` class and writing an implementation for the `MetricType` property, and the `Serialize` method.

 Both of the built-in counter types use a `long` as their value type.
 Here's how we might implement a floating point counter: